Every Budget in Productive comes with a date. The date does two things:

 - Marks when the revenue of this budget will be reported.
 In the example above it's going to be August of 2020.

 - Signifies the date from which people can start tracking time on this Budget.

-For example, the Budget above starts from Aug 21st.
-If you want to track time on it in June you will see the following message.
+For example, the Budget above starts on Aug 28th.
+If you want to track time on it for July, you will see the following message.